NMK2022/COVID19Analysis/README.md

 of March until the end of April.
 New data is compiled daily since I first completed it and will be updated in the future to reflect this additional data.
 Further, this project has the potential to be expanded based on data analyzed.

+As of 07-27-2020: The analysis and plot of Deaths per cases has been updated to include the past three months.

 ### Acknowledgments